-Licensed surveyors in Tamil Nadu: who they are and when to hire one
+Licensed surveyors in Tamil Nadu: the list, fees & who to call

 Waiting weeks for a government surveyor is a common frustration.
 The good news: if you need a surveyor in Tamil Nadu, you now have another option.